wr-sky/Domain-Bac-Tax/readme.txt

 7-data
     -- pfam_tophit: The output in '3-pfam' process with each file containing the protein domain information.
-    -- json_edgelist: Including two files, json and edgelist.
+    -- json_edgelist: Including two kinds of file format, '*.json' and '*.edgelist'.
 The json file contains documents recording the distance of each pair of species; The edgelist file contains documents recording the MST structures.
     -- gcf_taxonomy: A document recording the connection between GCF and taxonomy, which can be utilized by Cytoscape to color corresponding nodes.